-The bank has identified five labels for ESG, namely: ESG Exclusion list, ESG Sensitive Sector, High ESG Risk Company, Carbon Intensive Sector, and Unclassified or those that do not fall on the first four classifications.
+The Bank has identified five labels for ESG, namely: ESG Exclusion list, ESG Sensitive Sector, High ESG Risk Company, Carbon Intensive Sector, and Unclassified or those that do not fall on the first four classifications.
 All customers, vendors, and outsourced service providers will be assessed for ESG tagging during on-boarding and renewal of facilities or contracts.
-Impact of ESG risks will be incorporated in the assessment of credit and operational risks.
+ESG risks is also considered in the assessment of credit risks, operational risks, business continuity plan, market and liquidity risks starting 2023.

-The bank has implemented a collateral risk assessment process starting 30-Sep-22 where collaterals are given a rating internally of low, medium, high risk based on the hazard hunter results on the location of the real estate property.
+The Bank has implemented a collateral risk assessment process starting 30-Sep-22 where collaterals are given a rating internally of low, medium low, medium, medium high, and high risk based on the Hazard Hunter (https://hazardhunter.georisk.gov.ph/) results on the location of the real estate property.
 The said risk assessment is indicated in the appraisal report and considered in the assessment of the credit risk.